mplodowski/backupmanager-plugin-public/README.md

 ### Dumping the database

-`mysqldump` and `pg_dump` are used to dump the database.
+The `mysqldump`/`pg_dump` are used to dump the database.
 If they are not installed in a default location, you can add a key named `dump.dump_binary_path` in October `database.php` config file.
 Only fill in the path to the binary.
 Do not include the name of the binary itself.

 If your database dump takes a long time, you might exceed the default timeout of 60 seconds.
 You can set a higher (or lower) limit by providing a `dump.timeout` config key which specifies, in seconds, how long the command may run.